-Users should select the road types present in the area being analyzed.
+In general, users should select all road types.
+Limiting road types can sometimes lead to unintended consequences.
 The determination of rural or urban road types should be based on the HPMS classification of the roads in the county being analyzed.

 All SIP and regional conformity analyses must include the Off-Network road type in order to account for emissions from vehicle starts, extended idle activity, and evaporative emissions (for hydrocarbons).
 The Off-Network road type is automatically selected when start or extended idle pollutant processes are chosen and must be selected for all evaporative emissions to be quantified.
-Off-Network activity in MOVES is primarily determined by the Source Type Population input, which is described in Section 3.3 of this document.
+Off-Network activity in MOVES is primarily determined by the Source Type Population input, which is described in Section 4.3 of this document.
 Some evaporative emissions are estimated on roadways (i.e., roadtypes 2, 3, 4, and 5) to account for evaporative emissions that occur when vehicles are driving.
 All roads types are automatically selected when Refueling emission processes are selected.